 Vicki has a Bachelor’s degree in Elementary Education, a Master of Science Teaching degree in Natural Science, and a Ph.D. in Curriculum and Instruction.
 Her teaching certification includes elementary education, middle school education, General Science 7-12, Earth Science 7-12, and Administration K-12.
 She has received numerous awards, most notably the Presidential Award for Excellence in Science Teaching, sponsored by the NSF.
 She has also received the Take Pride in America award from the U.S. Department of the Interior and was published in the Searching for Success - Environmental Success Index highlighting an environmental science program developed for elementary students.

-Prior to the joining De novo Learning, Andy was the Pacific Director for McREL International, the Associate Director of the U.S. Department of Education Pacific Regional Technology Education Consortium (PRTEC) program, university professor, and a university instructional design and technology coordinator.
-Andy has lived and worked in Hawaii and Guam and served extensively in American Samoa, Commonwealth of the Northern Mariana Islands (Saipan, Tinian, & Rota), Federated States of Micronesia (Chuuk State, Kosrae State, Pohnpei State, and Yap State), Republic of the Marshall Islands (Ebeye & Majuro), and the Republic of Palau on several education projects.
-Nationally he has worked in many U.S. States on curriculum, leadership, and technology projects in rural, urban, and suburban systems, but specializes in working with indigenous populations both in the U.S. and Canada.
-Internationally he has worked on projects in Canada, China, Fiji, Mexico, Philippines, and Thailand, including for United States Department of Education, UNESCO, WHO, Philippine Department of Education, Tulane University, University of Guam, and Shanghai Normal University.Type your paragraph here.
+Prior to consulting with De novo Learning, Andy was the Director for U.S. Department of Education’s Territories and Freely Associated States Education Grant (T&FASEG), the Associate Director of the U.S. Department of Education’s Pacific Regional Technology Education Consortium (PRTEC), an instructional design and technology coordinator and a teacher.
+Andy has lived and worked in Hawaii and Guam and served the areas of American Samoa, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Republic of the Marshall Islands,and the Republic of Palau on several education projects.
+He specializes in working with indigenous populations across the Pacific, in the U.S., and Canada.